Volunteer Job Descriptions

 All materials, curriculum, and tutor training are provided.

 A volunteer may work one-on-one with a child in reading, language or math.

 Tutoring Adults with Low Literacy Skills

-The National Institute for Literacy reports that 11% of people over the age of 16 in Baxter County read below the fifth grade
+The latest PIAAC report reveals that 18% of people over the age of 16 in Baxter County read below the fifth grade

 Educating Adults for the Workforce Program

 A tutor may work one-to-one with an adult student who needs help learning math, reading comprehension and language skills needed to thrive in the workplace.
 Many students seek to pass a standardized test or to learn computer skills.

 These students may be either children or adults.
 The tutor's goal is to increase the student's skills in understanding, speaking, reading or writing English.
 Many students seek to pass a test, such as the citizenship or TOEFL (Test of English as a Foreign Language) exams while many others just need the survival skills to thrive in the Twin Lakes area.
 An ESL volunteer does not need to speak the student's native language.

 Click the PDF icon to open a Volunteer Form (print when done)